kudobuilder/kudo/keps/0006-stable-kafka-example.md

 ### Goals

 * Define criteria for what is considered a stable KUDO framework
-* Identify features required for a stable Kafka and Zookeeper framework, create KEPs for them
+* Identify features required for a stable Kafka and ZooKeeper framework, create KEPs for them
 * Create a stable Kafka framework
-* Create a stable Zookeeper framework
+* Create a stable ZooKeeper framework

 ### Non-Goals